mesosphere/kudo-cassandra-operator/docs/evicting-nodes.md

 This will trigger the recovery controller to unlink the PV and remove the PVC, so the pod can be rescheduled to a different Kubernetes node.

+**WARNING** Unlinking a Persistent Volume from the PersistentVolumeClaim can lead to **permanent deletion** of the Persistent Volume and all stored data inside it!
+Cassandra normally stores replications of all data and will redistribute it after the node is relocated, but depending on your Cassandra configuration this may lead to data loss.

 After a while the old pod will be terminated and rescheduled on a different Kubernetes node.